arleyschrock/ExternalDBMapper/README.md

       -o    Output file path - relative paths supported -t    An optional list of tables delimitted by ','.
 If specified only the scripts for these tables are generated.
 Exact match.

-This was the byproduct of getting stuck in traffic this AM - enjoy!
+This was the byproduct of getting stuck in traffic one morning and was thrown together in a hurry - enjoy!